MatthewCash/twitter-collection-bot/README.md

 | `translated_text` | Tweet Translated Text | `String` | |
 | `date` | Tweet Date | `u64` | unix timestamp |

-### Environment
+### Environment Variables

-Set `COLLECTION_PATH` to the path of the sqlite3 database
+Set `DB_PATH` to the path of the sqlite3 database.

-Set `IMAGE_DIR_PATH` to the path of the image directory (where file names are contained)
+Set `IMAGE_DIR_PATH` to the path of the image directory (where file names are contained).

+Set `COLLECTION_DURATION_YEARS` to the length of the collection in years.

 ## Twitter Auth

 ### Developer Bot

-Provide the following environment variables
+Provide the following environment variables:

 ```bash
 TWITTER_CONSUMER_KEY= # api key